 Is History Repeating Itself?

 Does your partner have a history of toxic family stories?
-It’s likely your parents treated you the way their parents treated them, and so, if you treat your children that way, the cycle keeps repeating itself.
+It’s likely your parents treated you the way their parents treated them, and if so, you will treat your children that way.
+Sadly, the cycle keeps repeating itself.
 That is until someone straightens up and flies right.
-Has your partner decided on a better and more positive outcome?
+With this in mind, has your partner decided on a better and more positive outcome?
+This is something to think about since my child doesn’t like my new partner.

 Can’t Manage Emotions